MetanoKid/coding-scars/_drafts/log-window-0.md

 Programmers love logging stuff.
 From errors to very verbose debug data or _errors that should be warnings_.
 We love them.

 Logging data is very useful when you're looking for something.
-Maybe there's a bug that's hard to reproduce so you add some logs to trace it down after it occurs.
+Maybe there's a bug that's hard to reproduce and you add some logs to trace it down after it occurs.
 Maybe you just want to know the values of some variables at some point in the code without attaching a debugger.
 Or even whether your code gets called at all!

 So, you start adding logs.
 Maybe not a lot of them, but _just enough_.
 And then you run your program and realize you aren't able to find your log because there are too many logs from other systems in the program (your past self added _just enough_ ones as well, maybe?). _If only it would be easy to view and filter them live..._